One of a kind 1/35 scale display model of a United States Navy destroyer warship, Arleigh Burke class DDG. Month 7 of build. nick hoke

 Stem to stern longitudinal intercostals without general arrangement scantlings.
 If you know what that means you are probably also deeply amused by this photo.

 Some of you are wondering if you could tackle a project like this...
-I say yes you can.
-No prior experience is necessary but you will need a few rolls of painters tape.
+I say yes, sure you can.
+No prior experience is necessary.

 Some parts were easier than others to assemble.